Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/rx_bloc_base/__brick__/README.md

 The `feature_otp` brick contains a number of useful widgets that can help you with building sms/pin code screens or workflows for your app.
 The brick contains widgets for entering pin codes, pasting them, resend logic and more.
 For more info please visit [widget_toolkit_otp](https://pub.dev/packages/widget_toolkit_otp)
+{{#enable_auth_matrix}}
+## Auth Matrix
+The `lib_auth_matrix` brick contains classes, repositories, datasources and widgets that can help you with building a matrix authentication workflow for your app.
+It contains 4 new endpoints for initializing, verifying and canceling the matrix authentication process.
+{{/enable_auth_matrix}}

 ## Next Steps